Spidfail/ft_traceroute/README.md

 - Only one mandatory agrument : **hostname**/**IP address** of the host.

-- Launch probes over IP network by using TTL.
+- Launch probes over IP network by using TTL count.

 - Begin with probe of 1 to 30 "hops" (by default).